Apadmi-Engineering/Mockzilla/docs/docs/desktop/overview.md

 </div>

 !!! important
-    You **must** be using the same Wifi network on your device running Mockzilla and the device running the desktop app.
+    You **must** be using the same Wi-Fi network on your device running Mockzilla and the device running the desktop app.

 ## Preparation